SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 # Start server - Once running you should see PaymentCharged Events are received from the Broker.
 # The output should look something like the below.

-# To enable production settings start the server with "NODE_ENV=production npm start"

 $ npm start
 > invoice-system@0.0.1 start /Users/xxxx/gitsolace/work/InvoiceSystem